praveens-git-bit/Ignite-Lab-2023/Exercise1.md

 >**Note:** Wait for the screen to load.

-30. Paste the below endpoint under the **URL** field.
+30. Copy and Paste the below endpoint under the **URL** field.

-https://storage<inject key="DeploymentID" enableCopy="true"/>.dfs.core.windows.net/
+https://storage<inject key="DeploymentID" enableCopy="false"/>.dfs.core.windows.net/

 >**Note:** The details entered earlier will be auto fetched.
 So click on next, if not follow **steps 07 and 19** below.